dalong0514/ITstudy/001大语言模型/01Paper/2023046A-Survey-of-Large-Language-Models.md

 • Absolute position embedding.
 In the vanilla Transformer [22], absolute position embeddings are employed.
 At the bottoms of the encoder and the decoder, the absolute positional embeddings are added to the input embeddings.
 There are two variants of absolute position embeddings proposed in the vanilla Transformer [22], i.e., sinusoidal and learned position embeddings, where the latter is commonly used in existing pre-trained language models.

 • Relative position embedding.
 Unlike absolute position embeddings, relative positional embeddings are generated according to the offsets between keys and queries [273].
 A popular variant of relative PE was introduced in Transformer-XL [274, 275].
 The calculation of attention scores between keys and queries has been modified to introduce learnable embeddings corresponding to relative positions.
-T5 [82] further simplified relative positional em-

-beddings, which was subsequently adopted by Gopher [64].
+T5 [82] further simplified relative positional embeddings, which was subsequently adopted by Gopher [64].
 Specifically, it adds learnable scalars to the attention scores, where the scalars are calculated based on the distances between the positions of the query and the key.
 Compared with the absolute PE, Transformers with relative position embedding can generalize to sequences longer than those sequences for training, i.e., extrapolation [264].

 • Rotary Position Embedding.
 Rotary position embedding (RoPE) [263] sets specific rotatory matrices based on the absolute position of each key or query.
 The scores between keys and queries can be computed with relative position information (Table 6).
 RoPE combines each consecutive pair of elements in query and key vectors as a dimension, so there are d/2 dimensions for an original d-length embedding.
 For each dimension i ∈ { 1, . . . , d/2 } , the pair of involved elements will rotate based on the rotation angle t · θ i , where t denotes the position index and θ i is the basis in the dimension.
 Following sinusoidal position embeddings [22], RoPE defines the basis θ i as an exponentiation of the base b (set to 10000 by default):

-Θ = { θ i = b −2(i−1)/d | i ∈ { 1, 2, . . . , d/2 }} .

-(4)

 Furthermore, a recent study [276] defines the distance required to rotate one cycle (2π ) for each dimension as wavelength:

-λ i = 2πb 2(i−1)/d = 2π/θ i .

-(5)

 Due to the excellent performance and the long-term decay property, RoPE is widely adopted in the latest LLMs, e.g., PaLM [56] and LLaMA [57].
 Based on RoPE, xPos [277] further improves the translation invariance and length extrapolation of Transformer.
 At each dimension of the rotation angle vector, xPos adds a special exponential decay that is smaller when the basis is larger.
 It can alleviate the unstable phenomenon during training as the distance increases.

 • ALiBi.
 ALiBi [264] is proposed to improve the extrapolation of Transformer.
-Similar to relative position embedding, it biases attention scores with a penalty based on the 25

-distances between keys and queries.
+Similar to relative position embedding, it biases attention scores with a penalty based on the distances between keys and queries.
 Different from the relative positional embedding methods like T5 [82], the penalty scores in ALiBi are pre-defined without any trainable parameters.
 Empirical results in [264] have shown that ALiBi has a better extrapolation performance on sequences that are longer than those for training than several popular position embedding methods such as sinusoidal PE [22], RoPE [263], and T5 bias [82].
 In addition, it has been shown that ALiBi can also improve training stability in BLOOM [78].

 Attention.
 Attention mechanism is a critical component of Transformer.
 It allows the tokens across the sequence to interact with each other and compute the representations of the input and output sequence.